-Solution: Set the "cosmics" parameter to true.
+Solution: Set the --cosmics parameter to true.
 This will apply a cosmics removal algorithm to the sky subtracted spectra.
 The removed cosmic rays hits will be included in the (modeled) sky images, mapped_sky_sci_mxu.fits and unmapped_sky_sci_mxu.fits.
+Check results carefully for possible distortions.